 As Biology of Reproduction explains, cats also experience pseudopregnancies.
-A phantom pregnancy involves the same symptoms of a genuine pregnancy.
-This includes swollen nipples.
+A phantom pregnancy involves exhibiting the same symptoms as a genuine pregnancy, including swollen nipples.
 Your cat may even lactate during this time.

-Feline phantom pregnancies are rare but can occur.
-Typical explanations include attempted breeding with an infertile male or hormonal imbalance immediately following estrus.
+Feline phantom pregnancies are rare, but they can occur.
+Explanations include attempted breeding with an infertile male or hormonal imbalance following estrus.

-The pseudopregnancy will last roughly half the time of a genuine gestation.
-Your cat’s nipples should return to normal within thirty days.
-If this is the case, there is no need to seek medical attention.
+The pseudopregnancy will last roughly half the time of normal gestation.
+Your cat’s nipples should return to normal within 30 days.

-Mastitis is a bacterial infection that affects new cat mothers.
-It manifests in the nipples of lactating cats.
-Mastitis prevents a cat from releasing milk properly.
-The milk will be thick and lumpy, almost comparable to yogurt.
-This will lead to painful swelling in the nipples.
+Mastitis is a bacterial infection that affects new feline mothers.
+Mastitis prevents a cat from releasing her milk properly.
+The milk will be thick and lumpy, which will lead to painful swelling in the nipple area.

 Mastitis is commonly caused by nursing.
 When kittens feed, they bite and claw at their mother’s nipples.
 This can create open wounds that invite infection.
-E.coli, streptococci, and staphylococci are the most common bacteria involved.
+E.coli, streptococci, and staphylococci are the most common bacteria.
+Symptoms of mastitis include: